jstromsoe/reach-docs/docs/antenna-placement.md

 ![skyview-obstacles.png](img/antenna-placement/skyview-obstacles.png)

-Examples of **bad** environments for antenna placement: indoors, urban areas, forest.
+Examples of **bad** environments for antenna placement: indoors, urban areas, forest, close to the ground.

 Examples of **good** environments for antenna placement: field, top of the hill, rooftop of a building.